thinkpad20/functionalC/algebraic/README.md

 }
 ```

 A few things I've introduced here.
 For one, we've defined some operator overloaders; the syntax for this will be op(symbol)(params).
 Binary vs unary operators can be inferred from the parameters given.
 To be clear, the : symbol indicates "such that."
 Note that we're using the `.a` and `a..` syntax from above (and defined in the operator overloader functions).
 If that's confusing (or simply to keep it more C-like), we could use a struct-dereference style call.
 Also note that we have to inform our compiler that when evaluating a list as a boolean, we return true if in the C-version, `a->t != empty_t`.
 Realizing this is a valuable thing, I defined an op(asBool) function above.
 Alternatively we could use something like `match(a.cons)` or `match (a.empty)`, which would tell us which constructor was used to build `a`.
 This would probably be what we want in a data type with more than two possibilities.
 Either way, we have some pattern matching -- this may be somewhat primitive compared to what Haskell is doing, but it seems to work.
 Let's try a possible conversion of the above functions to C code.
-We'll skip over some of the operator overloaders and renaming the other two -- in a "real" compiled-to-C version, these would probably be given generic (and ugly) names.
+We'll skip over some of the operator overloaders and rename the other two to something readable -- in a "real" compiled-to-C version, these would probably be given generic (and ugly) names.

 ```c
 typedef List* list;